prashantmn/Page-Summarizer/README.md

 Developed using Cursor using simple prompts, this Firefox extension provides quick, concise summaries of web pages and allows users to ask questions about the content.

+Currently the model takes about 3-5 mins to summarize a typical web article.
+I'll optimize it in the coming days.

 Key Features:
 Generates customizable bullet-point summaries of web pages Text-to-speech functionality to read summaries aloud